Dyhrr/Shorts/README.md

 Bottom = gameplay or background loop

 Hit Create, and you’ll get output.mp4 in the same folder as the top clip.

+## 👤 About the Author

+Built by [Nick (a.k.a.
+Dyhrrr)](https://twitch.tv/dyhrrr) — a Danish service desk agent by day, FPS goblin and tool-forgersmith by night.
+Refuses to manually edit subtitles.
+Believes in local tools, dumb humor, and caffeinated productivity.
+Currently building an offline Jarvis clone named **Lex** and this is just one piece of the puzzle.

+> "If it needs more than one button, it's already too complicated."